mbarquin/reactphp-slim/readme.md

 Introduction
 ------------

-This library is created in order to use reactPHP as a HTTP server for Slim framework, I have extended Slim request and response objects to implement functions which allows us to transfer data from native reactPHP objects into Slim objects.
-With this we will be able to create a basic react server for Slim framework.
+This library is created in order to use reactPHP as a HTTP server for Slim framework.
+It will launch a Slim\App process when a request is made, and at the same time it will transfer data from reactPHP native objects into Slim objects.
+With this, we will be able to create a basic react server for a Slim framework application.

-Now working on a new way to setup the reactPHP server and run the Slim Application, please use v0.4.2 release (doc bellow), this version is not finished yet, I'm testing it.
+##Installation
+You can install the component in the following ways:

+* Use the official Github repository (https://github.com/mbarquin/reactphp-slim.git)
+* Use composer : composer require mbarquin/reactphp-slim --dev

+##Usage
+After the composer autoload requirement a Slim\App should be instanced and prepared as usual.
+Slim\App can be bootstrapped and all dependencies can be injected as you like, after that, a reactphp-slim server should be instanced and call the run method in it, using slim\App as parameter.
+The reactphp-slim server will act as intermediary and will launch the slim application through the ``process`` method when requested, this method avoids the usual request and response bootstrap made by Slim.

 ```php
 require '../vendor/autoload.php';